Algorise-Ltd/helixgraph/sprint_todo.md

 ### Sprint Plan To-Do

 **Read the corresponding part in `sprint_plan.md` for task details.**

-### To be deleted once completed
-- [ ] Run a small test with data generation.
-- [ ] If test data generation works, generate with actual numbers.

 #### Previous Sprint Feedback
 - [x] Fix late payment percentage calculation to be between 5-10%.
 - [x] Adjust `region_shares` in the data generator.